-- Indicators of influenza activity remain below interseasonal levels. - ILI-related presentations to EDs decreased in the past week and ILI activity at sentinel GPs remained in the lower range of values usually seen at this time of year. - There were no PCR-positive influenza samples in the past week. - Non-influenza virus detections at PathWest in the past week were stable overall, with the exception of SARS-CoV-2.
+- Indicators of influenza activity remain below interseasonal levels. - ILI-related presentations to EDs increased slightly in the past week and ILI activity at sentinel GPs remained well below the range of values usually seen at this time of year. - There were no PCR-positive influenza samples in the past week. - Non-influenza virus detections at PathWest in the past week were stable overall, with the exception of SARS-CoV-2.